 I am a freelance writer and broadcaster based in Belfast, Northern Ireland.

-I write for the BBC and the Belfast Telegraph and others.
+I write for the BBC, the Belfast Telegraph The irish Times and others.

 - The Trouble With Guns,